-- Plot one - a) Analyze the geometry of the device by inspecting the device structure. - b) What is the surface potential at the Si/SiO2 interface? (right-click in the crosssection plot and then choose conduction band and/or potential) - c) How large is the Flat Band Voltage, V{FB} ? - d) Use the simulated data to calculate the threshold voltage.
+- a) Analyze the geometry of the device by inspecting the device structure. - b) Define a horizontal cross-section from source to drain.
+Plot the band structure (Right-click → "display" → select "Conduction Band Energy", "Valence Band Energy" and "Hole QFL").
+Discuss how a field effect transistor works. - c) Define a vertical cross-section through the gate.
+Plot the band structure and "potential".
+Discuss what "potential" corresponds to in the band diagram. - d) What is the surface potential at the Si/SiO_2 interface?
+How large is the Flat Band Voltage, V{FB} ? - e) Use the simulated data to calculate the threshold voltage.
 The oxide thickness is 12 nm.
 (Hint: Ψ_B can be deduced from the simulated data check in the book or lecture notes how Ψ_B is defined.
 How does V{FB} enter into the threshold voltage?)
 Also find N_D from Ψ_B .